-Another flight was aborted due to non-specified medical reasons.
-The data of this test subject was removed from the dataset as it could not be ruled out that the motion sickness indications of this test subject would be compromised.
+Another flight was aborted due to nonspecified medical reasons.
+The data of this test subject were removed from the dataset as it could not be ruled out that the motion sickness indications of this test subject would be compromised.

-From Figure 8 it can also be seen that the reported motion sickness level for the frequencies of 0.025 Hz and 0.05 Hz is very similar.
+From Fig. 8, it can also be seen that the reported motion sickness level for the frequencies of 0.025 and 0.05 Hz is very similar.
 Only the reported motion sickness degree for 0.1 Hz shows significant differences.
-Assuming a critical p-value of 0.05 or 5%, this intuition is confirmed by a statistical evaluation with Mann-Whitney-U-Tests.
-At the end of the flight (t = 30 min) there is no statistically significant difference between the mean degree of motion sickness of the 0.025 Hz and 0.05 Hz frequencies (p-value: 0.764).
-In contrast, the mean degree of motion sickness of the 0.1 Hz frequency differs statistically significant from the 0.025 Hz frequency (p-value: 0.014) and the 0.05 Hz frequency (p-value: 0.023).
-This leaves us with the conclusion that the 0.1 Hz indeed provokes significantly more motion sickness then the other two frequencies.
+Assuming a critical p-value of 0.05 or 5%, this intuition is confirmed by a statistical evaluation with Mann-Whitney-U tests.
+At the end of the flight (t = 30 min), there is no statistically significant difference between the mean degree of motion sickness of the 0.025 and 0.05 Hz frequencies (p-value: 0.764).
+In contrast, the mean degree of motion sickness of the 0.025 Hz frequency (p-value: 0.014) and the 0.05 Hz frequency (p-value: 0.023).
+This leaves us with the conclusion that the 0.1 Hz frequency indeed provokes significantly more motion sickness than the other two frequencies.